 Five Types of Regression Testing in CI/CD

 CI/CD allows organizations to deliver software quickly and efficiently.
-CI/CD facilitates an effective process for getting products to market faster than ever before, continuously delivering code into production, and ensures bug fixes via the most efficient delivery method.
-Regression testing in a CI/CD pipeline can be used to make releases lean, efficient and intelligent because as it helps in reducing the test execution time, cost and resources and at the same time enhances the software quality.
+CI/CD facilitates an effective process for getting products to market faster than ever before, continuously delivering code into production and ensuring bug fixes via the most efficient delivery method.
+Regression testing in a CI/CD pipeline can be used to make releases lean, efficient, and intelligent because it helps reduce the test execution time, cost, and resources and, at the same time, enhances the software quality.

 1. SELECTIVE REGRESSION TESTING